MKme/ResQ/README.md

 Website, Forum and store are at http://mkme.org <br>
 Chat with Me: <a href="https://discord.gg/j9S4Fgv">Discord</a></b>

-Credit to Andreas Spiess projects here (father of all ESP projects) : https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ
+Credit to Andreas Spiess for inspiring all of us to use ESP8266 boards more in our projects (Andreas=father of all ESP projects) : https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.